An estimated 1 in 4 Florida drivers do not have auto insurance. That’s too many!

 $10,000 may sound like a lot of money, but it’s rarely enough to pay for an auto accident.

-Take Property Damage Liability for example, which is designed to provide coverage for the damage you may cause to other people’s property.
+Take Property Damage Liability coverage for example, which is designed to provide coverage for the damage you may cause to other people’s property.
 That $10,000 limit might be enough if you hit a bicycle, but what if you total a brand-new Audi?

 Yup.
 You’re on the hook for the rest.
 They’ll even garnish your wages if they have to.